-This 2017-2018 Annual Action Plan is for a State grantee, and therefore no summary information is available on the actions planned for the PHAs in Montana.
-This information would be obtained by contacting a given PHA within a designated geographic area.
+This 2018-2019 Annual Action Plan is for a state grantee, and therefore no summary information is available on the actions planned for the PHAs in Montana.
+This information can be obtained by contacting a given PHA within a designated geographic area.